-Hepatitis A is waterborne and spread mainly via sewage and contaminated food and water.
+- Hepatitis A is waterborne and is spread mainly via sewage and contaminated food and water.

 Improved screening of donated blood has greatly reduced the risk of catching hepatitis B or C from blood transfusions.
 Both hepatitis B and C can be spread through sharing of razors, toothbrushes, and nail clippers.

-The main cause of cirrhosis is chronic infection with the hepatitis C virus.
+One of the main causes of cirrhosis is chronic infection with the hepatitis C virus.
 Other causes include:

 Both hepatitis and cirrhosis show few warning signs.
 In the acute phase of most forms of hepatitis, there are flu-like symptoms such as tiredness, fever, nausea, loss of appetite, and pain (usually under the ribs on the right side of the abdomen).
 There may also be some jaundice (yellowing of the skin and whites of the eyes.)